devsecops/bootcamp/Week-5/labs/LAB-1.md

 6. Enter your student ID under `Stack name`.
 Using the information collected from step 2, fill in the rest of the form fields.
 Click `Next`, click `Next`, click `Create`.

 7. Go back to `EC2`, look up your new instance, note the public IP address and ssh into the instance.
-Keep an eye in `/var/log/cloud-init.log` to see if any errors occur.
+Keep an eye on `/var/log/cloud-init.log` to see if any errors occur.
 You can do this with `tail`, e.g., `tail -f /var/log/cloud-init.log`, to exit `tail` press `ctrl+c`.

 8. Load `http://PUBLIC_IP_ADDRESS:8080` on your browser.
 Is your application up and running?

-** The resulting template should look something like [lab-1.json](lab-1.json).
+** The resulting template should look something like [../scripts/lab-1.json](lab-1.json).

 ## Outputs

 **Challenge:** Using your awesome skills and the resources above fill in the Outputs section to expose/print your application's URL.
+Destroy your stack, make the changes and reload it.
+Under the Outputs tab in the CloudFormation console, make sure that your application URL is displayed.